Stop Comparing the Capitol Riot to Banana Republics. It’s Lazy—and Wrong.

 White supremacist violence should, indeed, come as no surprise in a society founded on slave labor, in which law enforcement agents still get away with shooting unarmed Black children, where Capitol police help direct extremist rioters to the offices of different congresspeople once they’ve stormed the Capitol’s walls.
 This is America’s real “deep state”: a system perfectly designed to protect white supremacists and those who enable them.

 “American media is pathologically incapable of criticizing fascism in the United States without equating it with ‘the third world,’” said Nima Shirazi on an episode of the Citations Needed podcast.
 “That’s not just racist but serves an ideological function.”
-Or, as Velasco intimated, by sending the problem elsewhere, so to speak, they deflect attention from being forced to acknowledge the continuity of white supremacy in United States history.
+Or, as Velasco intimated, by sending the problem elsewhere, so to speak, it deflects attention from being forced to acknowledge the continuity of white supremacy in U.S. history.

-If there are comparisons to be made with other countries, it is less useful to draw attention to the ways the U.S. is unlike “third world” countries than it is to understand regional—and global—trends towards right-wing extremism.
-There is of course Trump’s buddy, Brazilian President Jair Bolsonaro, who has on numerous occasions incited violence, and spoke out in support of Trump’s election fraud claims even after the storming of the capitol.
+If there are comparisons to be made with other countries, it is less useful to draw attention to the ways the U.S. is unlike “third-world” countries than it is to understand regional—and global—trends toward right-wing extremism.
+There is, of course, Trump’s buddy, Brazilian President Jair Bolsonaro, who has on numerous occasions incited violence, and who spoke out in support of Trump’s election fraud claims even after the storming of the Capitol.
 There’s El Salvador’s Nayib Bukele, who fashioned himself a centrist but has since restricted the rights of the press and threatened Congress.
 In Venezuela, a power struggle continues between the dictatorship of Nicolas Maduro and a right-wing opposition that isn’t too bothered by democratic norms itself, while bad economic policies and a nonsensical bureaucracy keep the people from receiving essential services.

-The United States had a hand in that unrest as well.
-“People who refused to accept election results in Bolivia used the same playbook and story line as Trump, and had no evidence of alleged fraud,” Mark Weisbrot, co-director of the Center for Economic and Policy Research, told me.
-“But they succeeded in overthrowing the government because they had help from the Trump administration, and its partners at the Organization of American States.”
+The U.S. had a hand in that unrest as well.
+“People who refused to accept election results in Bolivia used the same playbook and storyline as Trump and had no evidence of alleged fraud,” Mark Weisbrot, co-director of the Center for Economic and Policy Research, told me.
+“But they succeeded in overthrowing the government because they had help from the Trump administration and its partners at the Organization of American States.”

 But we must see ourselves as part of global trends, not apart from them.
 As Kenyan satirist Patrick Gathara wrote in The Guardian, “It may have more stuff and bigger guns, but at heart the west is simply a richer version of the rest.”